Read-Em-And-Weep/More_Elemental_Boons_Mod/README.md

 ## Features

 - Adds new infusions boons!
+Each one can individually be toggled off in the config file.

 ## Loaded Quiver (Artemis)
 Have three of all standard elements and gain access to an additional cast to decimate your foes!